Harshitdev2151/NewsFeedApp/README.md

 Use the https://newsapi.org
-Followed teh MVVMC approach
+Followed the MVVMC approach
-Unit test
+Unit test covered